Introduction

 Step 2: In the slide out window, define one or multiple Distribution Zones and click Create.

-Step 3: Apply the Distribution Zone to Virtual Edges by navigating to Virtual Edges and selecting Edit/Download Virtual Edge Configuration.
+Step 3: Apply the Distribution Zone to Virtual Edges or Virtual Edge Nodes by navigating to Virtual Edges or Virtual Edge Nodes and selecting the Edit option.

-Step 4: Select the Distribution Zone drop-down list and chose the Distribution Zone.
+Step 4: Select the Distribution Zone drop-down list and choose the Distribution Zone.
+If assigning a DZ directly to a Virtual Edge Node, you may need to click the assign manually button first.
 Click Submit.